Write Your Novel in 12 Weeks!

 Each Wednesday I will provide a written lecture to get you thinking, and a plotting or writing assignment so you can apply the lecture to your craft.
 Plus, I’ll hold an open office hour on Zoom once a week (3pm EST, every Friday), for anyone who wants to drop in to ask questions or chat about the weekly lecture, the assignment, or the direction of their writing.

-Please note: this class will not meet during the week before Halloween, so the course is 12 lectures spread out over 13 weeks.
+Please note: this class will not meet during the weeks of December 25th OR the week of Thanksgiving, so the course is 16 lectures/office hours spread out over 18 weeks.

 Course Syllabus